mchenier/tplink-hs110-pump-monitor/README.md

+# Project is archived
+This app is no longer supported since I moved to HomeAssistant to do about the same fonctions.

 # TPLink HS110 Pump Monitor
 Monitor a HS110 power so you can get notification on device start and stop.
 There is also an alert if the device is idle for a long period of time and if the device runs for too long.